Yuuzi261/Tweetcord/README.md

 tweets_updater_retry_delay: 300     # Retry Interval when Tweets Updater encounters exceptions (e.g., rate limitations).
 tasks_monitor_check_period: 60      # Interval at which to check if each tasks is functioning properly, and if a task has stopped, attempt a restart.
 tasks_monitor_log_period: 14400     # Interval at which to output the list of currently running tasks to the execution log.
+auto_turn_off_notification: true    # (v0.4.0 or later) If all notifications for a user are disabled, decide whether to unfollow the user.
+auto_unfollow: true                 # (v0.4.0 or later) If all notifications for a user is disabled, decide whether to disable notification for the user (twitter side).
 ```

 ### 3. Run and invite the bot to your server